Physio for riders

 However, these disorders can be prevented effectively or treated by specialized, indivualized professional therapeutic technics and interventions.

 However, working with the veterinarian, the trainer, and the rider together as a team, we can easily and effectively correct each rider's soft tissue problems.
-It often makes difficulties to determine whether a horse's tight back muscle made the rider's pelvic assymetry and stiffness or whether the rider's inadequate functionality has led to a horse's back problem.
-As I experienced, if there is no effective therapeutic interaction in these cases, the problems can be dragged on indefinitely, not to mention the amount of money spent on treatments, which, however, in the absence of causal, customized and evidance based therapy, brings only temporary - if any - relief.
+It often causes difficulties to determine whether a horse's tight back muscles cause the rider's pelvic asymmetry and stiffness or whether the rider's inadequate functionality has led to a horse's back problem.
+As I experienced, if there is no effective therapeutic interaction in these cases, the problems can be dragged on indefinitely, not to mention the amount of money spent on treatments, which, however, in the absence of causal, customized and evidence-based therapy, brings only temporary - if any - relief.

 In the absence of the proper warm-up of professional riders, regular, effective stretching technics of the muscles used during the sport, and strengthening of specific muscles and muscle groups, it is not possible to do equestrian sports, more precisely none of the sports, in the long term.
 I can not emphasize enough that equestrian's physio is much more than yoga, cardio or exercise therapy only.
-Equestrian's physio is a specific, evidance based professional program, which is individual, particular, personalized and led by a specialist.
-Of course there is a part in my program that contains cardio and self-stretching exercises, but the only way to offer specific and individualized treatment is to spend time observing, evaluating and examining each rider's whole body.
-Only this makes us any chance to offer effective treatment.
+Equestrian's physio is a specific, evidence-based professional program, which is individual, particular, personalized and led by a specialist.
+Of course, there is a part in my program that includes cardio and self-stretching exercises, but the only way to offer specific and individualized treatment is to spend time observing, evaluating and examining each rider's whole body.
+Only this gives us any chance to offer effective treatment.

-Although equestrian sports, such as dressage, are fundamentally symmetrical sports (unlike fencing or canoeing), however, like neither human, neither horse uses both sides in the same way.
-Every rider is aware of from which hand he/she will enter the dressage arena when he/she starts the dressage test, as every rider knows exactly which side of their horse is easier to control, or straighter, on which hand is the horse more relaxed or shows higher ability for self-carriage.
-As these are some of the essential conditions for dressage and the judges observe these factors among others while evaluate the production.
-All in all, success lies in the details and as a physiotherapist offering equestrians individualized sessions, it's my responsibility to properly assess all my clients' posture and body asymmetry.
+Although equestrian sports, such as dressage, are fundamentally symmetrical sports (unlike fencing or canoeing), like neither human, neither horse uses both sides in the same way.
+Every rider is aware of from which hand he/she will enter the dressage arena when he/she starts the dressage test, as every rider knows exactly which side of their horse is easier to control, or straighter, on which hand the horse is more relaxed or shows higher ability for self-carriage.
+As these are some of the essential conditions for dressage, the judges observe these factors among others while evaluating the production.
+All in all, success lies in the details and, as a physiotherapist offering equestrians individualized sessions, it's my responsibility to properly assess all my clients' posture and body asymmetry.
 Many riders come to me with concrete pain or discomfort.
-In this cases I have to establish if the pain has to do anything with the sport or no and treat accordingly.
+In this case, I have to establish if the pain has to do anything with the sport or not and treat it accordingly.
 Manual therapy is always a big part of the treatment.

 During my 20 years in amateur competition dressage and during my professional study trips and scholarship programs abroad, I observed the small factors that we tend to skip over, even though they greatly influence the success of our riders.
 Based on human anatomy, movement theory and kinematic I have been able to develop a preventive sport-specific method that not only reduces the number of injuries typical for equestrian sports, but also develops skills that are essential for riders.
-I adapted some of the exercises that develop concentration to the equestrian athletes from the trainings that were also applied to Formula 1 drivers.
-I had chance to work with the turkish national dressage riders and we achieved remarkable results.
-This gave me a boost to work hard on my prgram to be able to offer an even more precise treatment to the riders.
+I adapted some of the exercises that develop concentration for the equestrian athletes from the training that was also applied to Formula 1 drivers.
+I had the chance to work with the Turkish national dressage riders and we achieved remarkable results.
+This gave me a boost to work hard on my program to be able to offer an even more precise treatment to the riders.

 All riders who come to me take part in a long and detailed but very important thorough medical history and static posture analysis, after which we start to analyze the videos of the trainings and competitions, where the possible shortcomings and problems are already outlined.
 We can get the best evaluation if I can see the horse-rider pair live while training.
 After what I've seen, I usually already have a picture in my head of what I'm going to experience on the special tests, i.e. the functional status assessment.
-Only then we can start working together effectively, which, in addition to the specific treatment, includes patient education as well.
-I do believe that as a physiotherapist, it is also my job to explain to my patient the exercises and trainings clearly as I also want he/she to be able to help himself/herself and their horse without me later on.
+Only then can we start working together effectively, which, in addition to the specific treatment, includes patient education as well.
+I do believe that as a physiotherapist, it is also my job to explain to my patients the exercises and trainings clearly, as I also want them to be able to help themselves and their horse without me later on.

-In some cases for the long-term success it is also needed to examine the horse and as an enthusiastic physiotherapist I feel personally responsible to see everything in its entirety.
+In some cases, for long-term success, it is also necessary to examine the horse and, as an enthusiastic physiotherapist, I feel personally responsible for seeing everything in its entirety.
 This includes the horse as well.
 It's useful to work together with a vet and exclude some conditions or diseases in order to offer safe and effective exercises for the horse as well, including balance or coordination training and also soft tissue mobilisation.